+The Company did not pay any dividends to AIC in 2016.
 The Company paid AIC dividends of \$103 million in 2015 and a return of capital of \$700 million in 2014.
 For additional information on dividends, including restrictions on the payment of dividends by Allstate Life and its subsidiaries, see the Limitations on Dividends by Insurance Subsidiaries subsection of the "Regulation" section of Item 1.
 Business of this Form 10-K and the discussion under the heading "Dividend Limitations" in Note 15 of our consolidated financial statements, which are incorporated herein by reference.